 Even as we enter the new decade, industries such as retail and travel are seeing continued investments in digital platforms and solutions aimed at delivering Hyper Personalisation.
+In this article, we analyze the role of personalisation in tourism marketing.

 The reason: millennials have risen in purchasing power, becoming the dominant driver of business and growth.
 Any business that market its products or services to this audience must adapt and develop innovative approaches to address dramatic shifts in customer behaviour, as well as the demands for mobile and social media.